harmony-one/h/progress/gheis-mohammadi.md

+2024-11-02 Sat: Last week marked a significant milestone with the successful HIP32 hardfork.
+This achievement enhances the decentralization of the Harmony network by granting complete governance to the community, making the Harmony chain fully decentralized.
+So far, the chain is performing smoothly, producing blocks as expected.
+We are closely monitoring the network and working on an issue about low number of to_sign for a few validators.
+We plan to confirm stability after a few successful epochs.

+Another issue was blocks were being produced with a `0x0` hash.
+After discussions with the team, we identified that state resets were being triggered, potentially due to the syncing modules' `BlocksSynchronized` signal resetting the consensus state.
+To address this, I created [PR #4787](https://github.com/harmony-one/harmony/pull/4787).
+With this change, the `BlocksSynchronized` signal now triggers only when new blocks are added to the chain during the syncing process, preventing unnecessary consensus resets and ensuring that resets occur only when truly required.
+This PR could help to resolve the issue and it is still under tests.

+Additionally, I worked on improving block commit logic.
+I submitted [PR #4786](https://github.com/harmony-one/harmony/pull/4786), which refines the `finalCommit` function in the consensus module.
+This PR enhances logging and introduces return statements after error checks to halt processing in case of critical errors, ensuring the function exits immediately upon encountering any issues.

+---

 2024-10-26 Sat: Last week, the team reviewed and approved [PR #4762](https://github.com/harmony-one/harmony/pull/4762), which has now been merged into the `dev` branch.
 Early testing shows improvements in syncing performance.

 Additionally, [PR #4772](https://github.com/harmony-one/harmony/pull/4772) was reviewed.
 After resolving all merge conflicts, it is now ready for merging.
 Together, these two PRs bring good enhancements to stream handling and stream sync mechanisms.